SSWConsulting/SSW.Rules.Content/rules/change-link-sharing-default-behaviour/rule.md

 :::

 The default "Copy Link" setting in SharePoint is usually set to "People from your organization can view this document".
 This creates a unique sharing link each time it is used, giving people access to the file even if they didn't already.
-The consequence in SharePoint is that unique permissions are applied to the individual items breaking permission inheritance.
+The consequence in SharePoint is that unique permissions are applied to the individual items **breaking permission inheritance**.
 It also has performance implications.
 Links should instead be created with the "People with existing access" setting.

 <!--endintro-->